RoyBerube/Lagrange/_posts/2017-07-24-Adventures of Calculating Pi.md

 }
 ```

 The reason to use fractions is that each step has absolute precision without the precision loss if we were to use decimal numbers instead.
 Even in my optimized version the fraction values blow up immensely.
 Note the comments in the code for some timing measurements.
-Time required increases exponentially; I did try runs over 100k digits because of this.
+Time required increases exponentially; I did not bother to try runs over 100k digits because of this.

 I later experimented with some other algorithms in C# that are much quicker, but this is enough for now.